BMW Maintenance: Cost, Plans and Service Schedule

 Do BMWs come with a warranty?

-BMW’s prepaid maintenance plans can help you save up to 30% on scheduled maintenance for up to four years, and they can even help protect you against rising labor costs and inflation since your price is locked in when you buy the plan.
+BMW’s prepaid maintenance plans can help you save money on scheduled maintenance for up to four years, and they can even help protect you against rising labor costs and inflation since your price is locked in when you buy the plan.

 Is an extended warranty worth it on a BMW?

-BMW’s extended warranties, called BMW Extended Service Contracts, can keep you from paying for covered repairs, but they’re relatively expensive, so you might be better off with an extended warranty from a third-party warranty company.
-As many customers will attest, extended car warranty companies might just save you a good amount.
+BMW’s extended warranties, called Vehicle Service Contracts, can keep you from paying for covered repairs, but they’re relatively expensive, so you might be better off with an extended warranty from a third-party warranty company.
+As many customers can attest, extended car warranty companies might save you a good amount.

 “When I needed service for my transmission, I just brought my car into the dealership and let them know what extended warranty I had,” Connie, a reviewer from Louisiana, told us.
 “They dealt with the people and got everything going.
 It’s very important to have coverage.
 That saved me $6,000.”